-wnat wa as your biggest challenge in obtaining this credential and how did you overcome it? ' What co ommunity resources have you connected with and how are you utilizing that connection n? ln v what topic or area have you experienced the most development and growth?
-How are y /OI translating that growth into everyday practice?
-Miles to six for each 200 miles and a second six and a se What topic (or area) will you continue to pursue professional development in?
-Why? • What were your biggest successes while obtaining this credential?
+What wa as your biggest challenge in obtaining this credential and how did you overcome it?
+What c ommunity resources have you connected with and how are you utilizing that connection ln v what topic or area have you experienced the most development and growth?
+How are you translating triat growth into every day practice.
+What topic (or area) will you continue to pursue professional development in?
+Why? , What were your biggest successes while obtaining this credential?